Holy Ghost Missionary College, Kimmage Manor, Dublin: History

-Kimmage Manor was bought by the Spiritans (under Provincial Fr.
-John Tuohill Murphy), in 1911 from a Mrs Mary Ida Clayton who had a perpetual lease of the property and had lived in the house since at least 1898 with her two sons.
+Kimmage Manor, with 69 acres of land, was bought by the Spiritans (under Provincial Fr.
+John Tuohill Murphy), in 1911.
+It was bought from a Mrs Mary Ida Clayton who had a perpetual lease of the property and had lived in the house since at least 1898 with her two sons.
 The freehold of the property along with many others in the area had been owned by the Shaw family since at least 1829.

 Initially it acted as a novitiate where students pursued philosophy studies with the National University of Ireland (UCD).
 It developed into a seminary where students, studied theology and philosophy at Kimmage, while also taking civil degrees in University College Dublin.
+Students were trained to serve abroad, particularly in Nigeria.

 In 1917 the Faculty of Theology for Irish Holy Ghost Fathers, which had been based in Chevilly, near Paris, opened in Kimmage Manor with 29 students.
 From 1924 until 1933, the Holy Ghost Fathers studied theology at Blackrock Castle, before returning to Kimmage Manor.
 In 1917 the House of Philosophy moved to St Mary's College, Rathmines, Dublin, then in 1926 it moved to Blackrock College, before moving back to Kimmage in 1938.
 Kilshane House, County Tipperary, operated as a junior novitiate from 1933 to 1983, with students moving to Kimmage to complete their studies.

 In 1939 the Kimmage Manor Church was opened on the college campus.
 In 1959 the Mission House opened which would serve as a retirement home and accommodation for those returning from the missions.

 During the tenure of Kimmage alumnus Archbishop John Charles McQuaid, he conducted ordinations of priests trained at Kimmage, in Clonliffe College Chapel.
-During his tenure as superior of the order, Archbishop Marcel Lefebvre who would later lead a schism from Rome, ordained spiritan priests in Kimmage.
+During his tenure as superior of the order, Archbishop Marcel Lefebvre who would later lead a schism from Rome, ordained Spiritan priests in Kimmage.
 The Mission House opened in Kimmage in 1959.

 In 1974 under Rev. Dr. Liam Carey, the adult education department was set up; this evolved from 1977 under Fr.
 Richard (Dick) F. Quinn C.S.Sp., into the Development Studies Centre.
 In the 1970s students from other orders (e.g. Redemptorists from Marianella) and lay people began to be trained in Kimmage, also in the 1980s students of the Bachelor of Divinity course were allowed to sit for degrees from the Pontifical University Maynooth.
 In 1979 Kimmage became one of the five private providers recognised by the Irish Government's HETAC forerunner the National Council for Education Awards (NCEA), providing accreditation for some of its certificate and diploma courses.
 In 1990, the college church became the Kimmage Manor Parish Church.

+In the 1970s and 1980s, student numbers went down; part of the land was sold off, while another part was used to establish a retirement and nursing home for retired missionaries.

 The Congregation of the Holy Spirit Graveyard, which was on the campus, is now separated from Kimmage Manor.
 Following land sales and development, it is located at Wainsfort Manor Grove.
 The Spiritans new graveyard is located in Dardistown, County Dublin.